CGEOUNAM/Humeros-geophysical-data/README.md

 # Humeros-geophysical-data

 ## MT data
-For a storage capacity issue the MT data is the edis files, if you want the time series it is necessary to communicate directly
+Due to storage capacity the MT data is provided in EDI format.
+Time series are available unde request.